Key Takeaways

 – Gulf Business

-Phishing attacks have evolved and have become even more complex to differentiate from legitimate emails.
+Phishing attacks have evolved and become even harder to differentiate from legitimate emails.
 The cost of recovery from a successful phishing attack that results in credential harvesting can be huge.
-Some measures to detect zoom phishing attacks are mentioned below:
+Some measures to detect Zoom phishing attacks are mentioned below:

 Check the email domain name